Naveenkumar153/tnpscproject/README.md

 # tnpscproject

-Students studing TNPSC will benefit form this program
+Students studing TNPSC will benefit form this project